 Some volunteers come with years of horse experience, and some have spent their lives afraid of horses and are now ready to get over that fear.
-All come with an open heart to continually learn.
-This is primarily an adult organization and we ask volunteers to be over the age of 18.
-We often get asked if volunteers can bring out their older children; this will be determined on a case by case basis by our ‘staff’ as we get to know them and determine their ability to follow direction, and their level of responsibility and thoughtfulness towards the animals and other family members.
+All come with an open heart to continually learn about what it takes to run a sanctuary and/or ranch.
+This is primarily an adult organization and we ask all civilian volunteers to be over the age of 18.
+The only exception for kids is if they are a child of a veteran or first responder that live in the same house, and then they are accepted on a case-by-case basis depending on their behavior.
 This is a sanctuary of peace and purpose for those dealing with trauma, anxiety, depression, loneliness, etc., so its our job to keep it peaceful, for our humans and our animals who have been through so much.

 As a group coming to volunteer, we offer a variety of opportunities to help.
 We are growing this new property so quickly that we never know what projects we might be working on day to day, but we can plan ahead for some of the bigger ones.
 We have a number of veteran service organizations, first responder teams, corporations, other nonprofits, and community groups coming out to help on a regular basis.
 And during these times of pandemic uncertainty, working outside, with or without a mask, spacing as you feel comfortable, we are able to offer groups unlimited chances to bond and learn and have fun together.

-If you are interested in more information or to make an appointment to get started learning and working, or if you are a group wanting to get on our schedule, please contact our Executive Director, Donna Stedman, at 281-292-1110 [text preferred], or send her an email at firstname.lastname@example.org.
+If you are interested in more information or to make an appointment to get started with an orientation, or if you are a group wanting to get on our schedule, please contact our Executive Director, Donna Stedman, at 281-292-1110 [text preferred], or send her an email at firstname.lastname@example.org.